₹39

 Ocroxt Syrup is used to treat cough associated with mucus.
 Coughing (dry or productive) is the body's way of clearing irritants (such as allergens, mucus, or smoke) from the airways, thereby preventing respiratory infections.

-Ocroxt Syrup is a combination of three drugs, namely Guaifenesin, Terbutaline and Bromhexine.
-Guaifenesin is an expectorant that works by increasing the volume of fluid in the airways, reducing the stickiness of mucus and helping to remove it from the airways.
-Terbutaline is a bronchodilator that relaxes muscles and widens the airways.
-Thus, it makes breathing easier.
-Bromhexine is a mucolytic agent (cough/sputum thinner) that thins and loosens phlegm (mucus) in the lungs, windpipe and nose.
-Thus, it helps cough up easily.
+Ocroxt Syrup contains Guaiphenesin (expectorant), Terbutaline (bronchodilator) and Bromhexine (mucolytic agent or cough thinner).
+Guaiphenesin increases the volume of fluid in the airways, reducing the stickiness of mucus and helping it be removed from the airways.
+Terbutaline relaxes muscles and widens the airways.
+Thereby, it makes breathing easier.
+Bromhexine works by thinning and loosening phlegm (mucus) in the lungs, windpipe and nose.
+Thereby, it helps to cough out easily.

-Use Ocroxt Syrup as prescribed by your doctor.
-Some people may experience nausea, vomiting, drowsiness, headache, dizziness, skin rash, tremors, stomach upset and fast heartbeats.
-Most of the side effects of Ocroxt Syrup do not require medical attention and resolve gradually over time.
+Some people may experience nausea, vomiting, drowsiness, headache, dizziness, skin rash, tremor, stomach upset and fast heartbeats.
+Most of these side effects of Ocroxt Syrup do not require medical attention and typically resolve on their own over time.
 However, if the side effects persist or worsen, please consult your doctor.

-Please tell your doctor if you are allergic to Ocroxt Syrup or any other medicines.
+If you are known to be allergic to Ocroxt Syrup or any other medicines, please tell your doctor.
 If you are pregnant or breastfeeding, it is advised to inform your doctor before using Ocroxt Syrup.
-If you have a history of fits or are suffering from fits, please inform your doctor before taking Ocroxt Syrup as it may increase the risk of recurrent fits.
-If you have diabetes, regular monitoring of blood sugar levels is recommended while taking Ocroxt Syrup.
+If you have diabetes, fits, high blood pressure, an overactive thyroid, stomach ulcers, phenylketonuria (a congenital disability that causes accumulation of the amino acid phenylalanine in the body), kidney, liver or heart problems, please inform your doctor before taking Ocroxt Syrup.

 Uses of Ocroxt Syrup